-It can reach speeds of up to 1850 revolution per minutes which works in an impressive way for drill machines.
-It has been engineered well and comes with a strong battery life as well as excellent warranty.
+It can reach speeds of up to 1850 revolutions per minute which works in an impressive way for drill machines.
+It has been engineered well and comes with strong battery life as well as an excellent warranty.

 Table of Contents:

 - In-depth Comparison between Ridgid and Milwaukee Cordless Drills

 Before moving on our main discussion about Rigid vs. Milwaukee, we must mentioned first that both of these prominent brands established their manufacturing processes around the year 1924.